 Fashion is an industry largely led by seasonal trends.
 Status-conferring new designs are being launched bi-annually, during the Autumn/Winter and Spring/Summer fashion shows, to meet the needs of our capitalistic society.
 Even though fashion designs are often inspired by the prior art, seasonal trends precondition innovation – new design themes that make the highly desirable ‘hot’ looks of the season.
-Trends are set by only few designers at premium prices, while others, both high-end designers and adopters of a fast-fashion business philosophy, such as Zara and Stradivarius – both owned by Inditex, the third largest fashion company globally – recreate variations of the looks for less, so as to sell them fast and in large quantities.
+Trends are set by only few designers at premium prices, while others, both high-end designers and adopters of a fast-fashion business philosophy, such as Zara and Stradivarius – both owned by Inditex, the fourth largest fashion company globally – recreate variations of the looks for less, so as to sell them fast and in large quantities.
 This practice leads to trends’ diffusion into wider society.

 By becoming readily available, while decreasing in price over time, the once exclusive designs, that only few ‘status-seeking’ consumers could afford, become widely purchased.
 Their loss of exclusivity signifies a decrease in their value and desirability.
 As such, trends gradually go to their doom, typically after the passing of a season.
 ‘Status-seeking’ consumers constantly want to differentiate themselves from the masses and seek to adopt new looks, leaving the door open for new design themes to dominate the industry the following season.
 This fashion cycle is arguably the economic driving force for designers to innovate and be among the trend-setters, to enjoy the perks of staying at the forefront of the industry and manage to sell their designs at premium prices, before it is too late.